 31 Jan 2019

 The UK government is undergoing negotiations on various withdrawal agreements related to Brexit and England is expecting to persuade EU to grant extension into article 50 to prevent a no- deal situation.
-This can be seen as a setback for Brexit supporters but still it will be a better situation in comparison to a no-deal.
-Also the new changes in referendum will take more than 22 weeks to systematize.
+This can be seen as a setback for Brexit supporters but still, it will be a better situation in comparison to a no-deal.
+Also, the new changes in the referendum will take more than 22 weeks to systematize.
 There are a number of domestic issues such as NHS funding crisis, homelessness and housing shortages, which need to be looked after.
 However, the extension granted to Brexit can further upset voters and generate public resentment.

-Cross party commissions said the UK government need to launch one of the biggest council and social housing building drive to rescue people from homelessness, or the situation created by unsuitable and overcrowded homes.
-The government plans to construct 300,000 homes in a year to fulfill shortage by mid 2020 but such targets seem unachievable as there are risks of shortage in the construction industry where the country is facing structural skill scarcity as the age of workers is increasing, and in the post-Brexit phase access to European labor will also reduce.
+Cross-party commissions said the UK government need to launch one of the biggest council and social housing building drive to rescue people from homelessness or the situation created by unsuitable and overcrowded homes.
+The government plans to construct 300,000 homes in a year to fulfill shortage by mid-2020 but such targets seem unachievable as there are risks of shortage in the construction industry where the country is facing structural skill scarcity as the age of workers is increasing, and in the post-Brexit phase access to European labor will also reduce.

 Some construction firms are recommending the use of modern methods in house building to substitute labor gap to improve productivity.

-Amidst Brexit, some buyers are searching for properties - as per Rightmove report - which claims the number of browsers on its site increased 5 per cent in the first fortnight of the year on the 2018 figures, where, on an average, the website is getting 4.5 million visits in a day.
+Amidst Brexit, some buyers are searching for properties - as per Rightmove report - which claims the number of browsers on its site increased 5 percent in the first fortnight of the year on the 2018 figures, where, on an average, the website is getting 4.5 million visits in a day.

-Private rents are 30 per cent more expensive
+Private rents are 30 percent more expensive

 Local plans to reduce housing shortage

-Some suggest offering incentives to builders to construct more homes and small scale developers can be granted projects where tax incentives can be given on construction of such homes.
-Recently, at local level Birmingham council announced to launch modular housing where modular solutions will be offered, targeting a bulky roll-out in 2019-2020.
+Some suggested offering incentives to builders to construct more homes and small scale developers can be granted projects where tax incentives can be given on construction of such homes.
+Recently, at the local level Birmingham council announced to launch modular housing where modular solutions will be offered, targeting a bulky roll-out in 2019-2020.